-The University complies with human right laws that mandate accessibility, including Ontario’s Human Rights Code, and the Accessibility for Ontarians with Disabilities Act (AODA).
-This legislation has been implemented to help rebalance a systemically inequitable society wherein some groups of people are excluded from receiving or benefiting from the same opportunities that many people have access to.
+The University complies with human right laws that mandate accessibility, including Ontario’s Human Rights Code and the Accessibility for Ontarians with Disabilities Act (AODA).
+These legislation have been implemented to help rebalance a systemically inequitable society wherein some groups of people are excluded from receiving or benefiting from the same opportunities to which many people have access.